arpitbbhayani/articles/blogs/big-number-arithmetic-python.md

-When you code in a low-level language like C, you worry about picking the right data type for your integer; at every step, you need to think if `int` would suffice or should you go for `long` or even higher to `long double`.
-But while coding in Python, you need not worry about these "trivial" things because python supports integers of any size.
+When you code in a low-level language like C, you worry about picking the right data type and qualifiers for your integer; at every step, you need to think if `int` would suffice or should you go for a `long` or even higher to a `long double`.
+But while coding in python, you need not worry about these "trivial" things because python supports integers of arbitrary size.

-In C language you cannot compute   2<sup>20000</sup>, when you try it gives you `inf` as the output.
+In C you cannot compute   2<sup>20000</sup> when you do try to compute, it gives you `inf` as the output.

 ```c
 #include <stdio.h>